elastic/elastic-integration-corpus-generator-tool/docs/usage.md

 `go run main.go generate-with-template <template-path> <fields-definition-path> --tot-events <quantity>`

-`template-path` and `fields-definition-path` are mandatory `--tot-events` is not mandatory and in case it is not provided an infinite number of events will be generated.
+`template-path` and `fields-definition-path` are mandatory. `--tot-events` is not mandatory and in case it is not provided a single event will be generated.
+You can generate an infinite number of events expressly passing to the flag the value of `0`.

 **Example**: